-(Week 7) Data Analysis (Project) Congratulations!
-You should have your data in hand at this point.
+Proposed project timeline.
+Before the beginning of Spring term, teams/individuals will meet with the sponsoring faculty to revise and finalize proposals.
+Your proposal must be approved by your sponsoring faculty and approved with HSR, if applicable, before the first Thursday of class in Spring term.
+Believe us when we write-you will want the full quarter to devote to your Capstone project.
+(Week 7) Data Analysis (Group Project) Congratulations!
 Time to see what you've discovered.
 You will share six key findings from your research (three key findings from qualitative data (focus groups and/or interviews) and three key findings from the quantitative data (survey).
 Your discussion can be quite brief.
 You may want to use a table, or graphics, to summarize your quantitative findings.
 The point is to have done a rigorous analysis of the data and to identify findings of interest.
 3-5 pages, double spaced.
 Tables, graphics, etc. may require extra pages -- that's ok.

-(Weeks 8, 9, 10) Final Products (Project) A note about the final products you will be producing from this point forward.
+(Weeks 8, 9, 10) Final Products (Group Project) A note about the final products you will be producing from this point forward.
 Your research project has involved two different kinds of data (qualitative and quantitative).
 You have analyzed your quantitative data using basic statistics.
 You have turned your qualitative data from raw collected data into useable information.
-Now you are asked to produce three kinds of output:

-- 1. You will produce a research report, which we are calling a research compendium, much like a journal article or a white paper, describing your research strategy, your methods, your findings, and your conclusions.
+Now you are asked to produce three kinds of output: - (1) You will produce a research report, which we are calling a research compendium, much like a journal article or a white paper, describing your research strategy, your methods, your findings, and your conclusions.
 Start with an edited version of the fall quarter final research proposal.
-The compendium is a digest of your work, an intellectual warehouse that you will have to demonstrate the extensive work you completed this year.
+The compendium is a compendium of your work, an intellectual warehouse that you will have to demonstrate the extensive work you completed this year.
 Maximum: 20 pages, double spaced (not including appendices should include copies of data collection instruments in appendix, etc.).
-To be clear, your compendium includes these elements: abstract, introduction/problem statement, literature review, data collection methods (including instruments in appendices), results, discussion, conclusions, reference list. - 2.
-You will create an audience-specific written piece that is a much briefer, more focused and directed version of your research findings.
-You will define the audience and prepare written materials that speak directly to them.
-The product can be a brochure, blog, editorial, press release, pamphlet, grant proposal, etc.. - 3.
-You will create an audience specific visual and oral presentation that very, very briefly describes your research strategy, methods, and findings.
+To be clear, your compendium includes these elements: abstract, introduction/problem statement, literature review, data collection methods (including instruments), results, discussion, conclusions, reference list. - (2) You will create an audience-specific written piece that is a much briefer, more focused and directed version of your research findings.
+You will define the audience and draft written materials that speak directly to them.
+The product can be a brochure, blog, editorial, press release, pamphlet, grant proposal, etc. (3) You will create an audience specific visual and oral presentation that very, very briefly describes your research strategy, methods, and findings.
 Again, you define the audience.
 We'll let you know how much time you have.
 You are encouraged to explore unique and creative ways to portray the findings of your project.

-(Week 8) Draft of Presentation This corresponds to item (3) above.
+Draft of Audience-Specific Presentation (Grop Project, Week 8) This corresponds to item (3) above.
 Although your presentation is the last thing you will do in class, you have the information to begin developing it now (see the February 23 assignment).
 You will be fine tuning your presentation until the day of presentations, but this will be a first step.
 Describe your approach to visually and orally presenting your results.
 The outputs are your Power Point presentation (or other presentation technology) and a 2-4 page, double-spaced written description that explains your presentation.

-(Week 9) Draft of Compendium and Audience-Specific Written Piece This corresponds to items (1) and (2) in the final products list above.

-(Week 10) All Final Products The three final products described above, final versions.
+Draft of Compendium and Audience-Specific Written Piece (Group Project, Week 9) This deliverable corresponds to items (1) and (2) in the final products list above.
+Final Products (Group Project, Week 10) The three final products described above, final versions.
 Congratulations!